Sheffield's Holistic Music Educators

 As well as her first instrument (piano), Ruth has learned the violin to Grade 7 standard and enjoys playing in amateur ensembles.
 She also achieved Grade 8 on the organ as a student and plays occasionally at local churches.
 More recently she has taken singing tuition with colleagues Peter Taylor and David Watkin-Holmes, achieving Grade 8 in 2012.

-Since graduating from Sheffield University Ruth has taught privately for over 25 years, nurturing an established
+Since graduating from Sheffield University Ruth has taught privately for 30 years, nurturing an established

 reputation in the Sheffield area.
-She is also a highly experienced accompanist and works regularly in this capacity in ABRSM and Trinity-Guildhall exams, being in high demand by a number of local instrumental teachers.
-The administration of the Milsom School on a day-to-day basis falls to Ruth, as well as the organisation of termly Workshop and Concert events.
-Although piano lessons for children form the backbone of Ruth's teaching activities, she also specialises in Theory and Aural, and has worked with a number of adults who have returned to learning the piano and reached an advanced level of proficiency.
+She is a visiting piano teacher at Hill House School, Doncaster, and also a highly experienced accompanist, working regularly in this capacity in ABRSM and Trinity-Guildhall exams, being in high demand by a number of local instrumental teachers.
+Although piano lessons for children form the backbone of Ruth's teaching activities, she also specialises in Theory and Aural, and has enjoys working with adults who have returned to learning the piano to reach an advanced level of proficiency.

 Ruth's favourite pastimes include choral singing with the Sheffield Chamber Choir, hiking, foreign languages and travel, birdwatching, cooking proper food, and sharing these enthusiasms with friends.